aserg-ufmg/angularjs-performance-survey/README.md

-#### [BLOG5]

-\item \emph{BLOG12:} Based on what I've heard, I'm not alone in this.
-Transclusion is one of those things people often mention when they talk about their difficulties with Angular.

-\item \emph{BLOG12:} I think the bigger problems (with transclusion) are tangential:

-\begin{itemize}

-\item The API is tricky, with its higher-order functions and \aspas{magic arguments}.
-\item Parts of the API are deprecated, and it can be hard to figure out which parts.
-\item The documentation uses lots of big words (\aspas{a transclude linking function pre-bound to the correct transclusion scope}).
-\item There are actually two separate features provided by the same API: Regular transclusion and element transclusion.

-\end{itemize}

-\item \emph{BLOG13:} AngularJS brings with it a domain specific language: transclusion, scope, directives, modules, factories and services.

-\item \emph{BLOG13:} You could probably sum up AngularJS with this single word: it makes the inclusion of DOM fragments in your page sound novel and complicated.

-\item \emph{BLOG14:} Getting used to the concept of scope in Angular is among the more difficult concepts to fully grok when first being introduced to the magical land of Angular.

-\item \emph{BLOG14:} Because of the fact that the scopes do inherit from other scopes, if you create a primitive value (string, number, boolean) on a parent scope, the child scope will have an be able to manipulate the value.

-\item \emph{BLOG15:} The fact is prototypical inheritance in JavaScript presents confusion to a lot of folks out there.
-In terms of Angular.js that may explain why the concept of \mcode{\$scope} is difficult to grok.

-\item \emph{BLOG16:} Directives are one of the most powerful components of AngularJS, helping you extend basic HTML elements/attributes and create reusable and testable code.

-\item \emph{BLOG16:} So, what is the link function there?
-Simply, the link function is the function that you can use to perform directive-specific operations.
-The directive is not only rendering some HTML code by providing some inputs.
-You can also bind functions to the directive element, call a service and update the directive value, get directive attributes if it is an \mcode{E} type directive, etc.

-\item \emph{BLOG16:} Every directive has its own scope, but you need to be careful about the data binding with the directive declaration.

-\item \emph{BLOG16:} The main advantage of the directive is that it's a reusable component that can be used easily.

-\item \emph{BLOG16:} When you use directives inside the template, what you see on the page is the compiled version of the directive.
-Sometimes, you want to see the actual directive usage for debugging purposes.
-In order to see the uncompiled version of the current section, you can use \mcode{ng-non-bindable}.

-\item \emph{BLOG17:} AngularJS directives can be a bit intimidating the first time you see them.
-They offer many different options, have a few cryptic features (and cryptic is my politically correct term for \aspas{what were they thinking here?}), and are generally challenging at first.

-\item \emph{BLOG17:} In addition to performing data binding operations with templates, directives can also be used to manipulate the DOM.
-This is done using the link function shown earlier.

 \item \emph{BLOG18:} I've talked about the timing of directives in AngularJS a few times before.
 But, it's a rather complicated topic, so I don't mind digging a bit deeper.